flythereddflagg/flythereddflagg.github.io/python_book/docs/22-Try-Except.md

 - Change the code to catch specific exceptions such as a `TypeError` and others.
 Try to do multiple `except` statements.
 How does this improve your code's usability?
 - Change the code to `raise` some errors when a date is invalid.
 Does your message help the user understand what went wrong?
 - Experiment with the security of this script.
 Try to break it or make it produce invalid dates.
 You may notice some dates that can be written are invalid.
 Rewrite this script so that it cannot produce an invalid date according to the [Gregorian Calendar](https://en.wikipedia.org/wiki/Gregorian_calendar).
 (Go as detailed as you like, but at least account for basic leap years and months having different lengths.)
+- Notice the string method `.split()`.
+What does this do?
+Research and learn exactly what this method does and how you can use it.

 ## Advanced Mastery